ukaea/PROCESS/documentation/proc-pages/physics-models/plasma_current/plasma_current.md

 This is defined as the rate of returning to the same position in the poloidal plane after a change of toroidal angle $\Delta \phi$.

-In order to calculate the value of $q$ it is neccessary to use the equation of the field line:
+In order to calculate the value of $q$ it is necessary to use the equation of the field line:

 $$
 \frac{R d\phi}{ds} = \frac{B_{\text{T}}}{B_{\text{p}}}